-Uneven Water Levels: When setting up your container that holds the reservoir, you should make sure that water levels are equal in all sides of the bowl.
-Uneven water levels can often happen because of the underlying ground, not linear or on the same level.
-As a result, you’ll notice the weak growth of the plants present on the higher sides, especially during late stages when the water levels are low enough to affect the plant negatively.
+Uneven Water Levels: When setting up your container that holds the reservoir, you should make sure that water levels are equal on all sides of the bowl.
+Uneven water levels can often happen because the underlying ground, is not linear or on the same level.
+As a result, you’ll notice the weak growth of the plants present on the higher sides, especially during the late stages when the water levels are low enough to affect the plant negatively.

 Advantages And Disadvantages Of Kratky Method In Hydroponics.